techidaily/site-screen-mirror/source/_posts/in-2024-how-to-screen-mirroring-realme-12-proplus-5g-to-pc-drfone-by-drfone-android.md

 [![](https://drfone.wondershare.com/images/james-davis.png)](https://drfone.wondershare.com/author/james-davis/)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Most people think that screen mirroring is only a feature you can enjoy if you have an iPhone and Apple TV.
 But here is a piece of good news for Realme  fans as screen mirroring Realme 12 Pro+ 5G is also possible.
 By this can connect your smartphone to any TV and PC.
 Screen mirroring is casting your smartphone to a big screen so you can enjoy videos, pictures, music, and games on a large screen.
 It usually takes a few minutes to connect devices.
 The only thing you required is a sending and receiving device.
 The devices must be on the same network.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aG3NRuHrIJg?si=HwzwD0RXmrzIXX1V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1.
 Does Realme 12 Pro+ 5G have Screen Mirroring?